Cristina Alberini

 Cristina Maria Alberini is an Italian neuroscientist who studies the biological mechanisms of long-term memory.
-She is a Professor in Neuroscience at the Center for Neural Science in New York University, and adjunct professor at the Departments of Neuroscience, Psysciatry, and Structural and Chemical Biology at the Icahn School of Medicine at Mount Sinai in New York.
+She is a Professor in Neuroscience at the Center for Neural Science in New York University, and adjunct professor at the Departments of Neuroscience, Psychiatry, and Structural and Chemical Biology at the Icahn School of Medicine at Mount Sinai in New York.

 Her research focuses on understanding the cellular and molecular mechanisms underlying the stabilization, storage, and consolidation of long-term memories.
 Another part of her research involved the study of memory retrieval and reconsolidation.

 In 2017 she was elected to the Dana Alliance for Brain Initiatives and awarded the Lombardy Region Rosa Camuna Award in 2019.
+In 2022 she was appointed as a Member of the American Academy of Arts and Sciences.

 Biography

 She studied biology and graduated with honors from the University of Pavia, in Italy.
 Her undergraduate research focused in the study of antibodies in vitro.
 She obtained a doctoral degree in immunological sciences from the University of Genoa, where she studied T-cell antigen receptors.